malllabiisc/EmbedKGQA/README.md

 # Instructions

-In order to run the code for MetaQA, first unzip data.zip and pretrained_model.zip
+In order to run the code for MetaQA, first unzip data.zip and pretrained_model.zip (Alternately, if download from this repo doesn't work due to git lfs limits, you can download from [here](https://drive.google.com/drive/folders/1RlqGBMo45lTmWz9MUPTq-0KcjSd3ujxc?usp=sharing)).
+Unzip these files in the main directory.

 Then change to directory ./KGQA/LSTM.
 Following is an example command to run the QA training code